Surprise34/Task_scheduler/README.md

 # task_scheduler
 Grid-Cloud spring 2018

-# How to start to work with app:
+# How to start work with app:
 Was using PostgreSQL as db, so u have to install it to work with application.

 -postgres=# CREATE DATABASE task_scheduler;